+III.
+APPROVAL OF MINUTES

-- APPROVAL OF MINUTES The December 16th, 2022 meeting of the PAAC lacked a quorum thus III. no actions were taken and no minutes are provided. - IV.
-PUBLIC FORUM - V. LIASON REPORTS: Council Liaison Gina DuQuenne; APRC Liaison - Leslie Eldridge; Community Development Liaison - Brandon Goldman
+- a) Public Arts Commission Regular Meeting, November 18, 2022 - b) The December 16th, 2022 and March 17th, 2023 meetings of the PAAC lacked a quorum thus no actions were taken and no minutes are provided. - IV.
+PUBLIC FORUM (for items not on the agenda) - V. LIASON REPORTS: Council Liaison Gina DuQuenne; APRC Liaison Leslie Eldridge (absent)